choojun/choojun.github.io/wsl_hadoop_hbase.md

 ~~~
 Attention!
 Please wait at least 30 seconds after issuing each command.
 Responses may be slow to start following your recent configuration.

 6. Warning!
-Please verify that Zookeeper and Kafka are running by running the jps command, i.e. you should  see the process: HQuorumPeer and Kafka, before proceed to the next step.
+Please verify that Zookeeper and Kafka are running by running the jps command, i.e. you should  see the process: **HQuorumPeer** and **Kafka**, before proceed to the next step.

 7. Start the HBase
 ~~~bash